Anoncheg1/pytorch-fsdp-multi-node/README.md

 # pytorch-fsdp-multi-node

+Also, look at Parameter Server approach in Tensorflow [My repository with training in Parameter Server paradigm with Tensorflow](https://github.com/Anoncheg1/tensorflow-parameter-server)

 Training ResNet50 in Fully Sharded Data Parallel (FSDP) approach at kubernetes cluster with help of Kubeflow.

 Landmark 2020 is used, but you can switch to MNIST with commented lines.